 Wednesday is deadline for claims in 2017 Equifax data breach

-NEW YORK, N.Y. – Wednesday is the deadline to seek cash payments and claim free services as part of Equifax's $700 million settlement over a massive data breach.
+NEW YORK – Wednesday is the deadline to seek cash payments and claim free services as part of Equifax's $700 million settlement over a massive data breach.

 The breach in 2017, affecting 147 million people, was one of the largest ever to threaten private information.
 The compromised data included Social Security numbers, birth dates, addresses, driver license numbers, credit card numbers and in some cases, data from passports.
 Criminals can use those bits of personal information to commit identity theft.